 Stacey believes all his soccer experiences have led him to this point.
 From foreign coaches who taught him newer techniques to local coaches who taught him to "never quit," Stacey has gained a wealth of skill, knowledge, and character that will help him bring steady progress to the Fire's already up-and-coming program.

 "I see the younger players becoming more technical and sharp these days," he said.
 "Their vision is getting better, and I attribute a lot of that to TV shows like Fox Sports World, where they have a chance to watch the best of the best play.
 As children we learn a lot by mimicking our sports heroes on TV, whether it's the quick release throw like Dan Marino, or bending the ball like David Beckham."

 "I look forward to growing with our youth and this [university]," he said.
 "I feel privileged to add what I have learned in the past toward the amazing possibilities and future of each [player]."

-Stacey and his wife Becky reside in Lakeland.
-The two have a six year old son named Sebastian.
+Stacey and his wife Becky reside in Lakeland with their son Sebastian.